BushidoUK/Open-source-tools-for-CTI/README.md

 Welcome, this is a repository of opensource tools that I have found interesting and usefull over the years.

-Please feel free to check out my blog too: https://bushidotoken.blogspot.com/
+Please feel free to check out my blog too: https://bushidotoken.blogspot.com/ and follow me on Twitter: [@BushidoToken](https://twitter.com/BushidoToken)

 ## Getting Started